Understanding the Raspberry Pi HAT

 Conclusion

-The raspberry Pi has been a remarkable driver of innovation, and the Pi Hat concept has been central to that.
+The Raspberry Pi has been a remarkable driver of innovation, and the Pi Hat concept has been central to that.
 The

 ability to quickly add new functionality, and for developers to create custom hats for specific needs, have meant